ROHITBANSAL65/online-delivery-app/readme.md

-Here is a sample `README.md` file for your **OnlineDeliveryApp** project.
-This template provides a comprehensive overview of your project and can be customized based on your specific needs.

 # OnlineDeliveryApp

 An online delivery application designed to streamline the process of managing users, products, and orders.
 This app features a robust backend built with Flask and a dynamic frontend powered by modern web development tools.